 Avoid Flying In Switzerland

-And when you’re in Switzerland, such an idea becomes more valid, for Switzerland has been always known for its dramatic landscapes and an unrealistically beautiful countryside.
+And when you’re in Switzerland, such an idea becomes more valid, for Switzerland is a beautiful destination and has been always known for its dramatic landscapes and an unrealistically romantic countryside.

 2 Months In Europe.
 8 Countries.
 At least 18 Bus Rides

 During my entire 2 months in Europe, I travelled in buses more than in trains, and this was for one big reason, buses were cheaper.
 Often, way cheaper than trains.
 Where a train ride would cost me 50 Euros, the bus cost 30 Euros, or sometimes even less.
 And I personally found them just as comfortable.
-Taking buses is moreover one of the few effective budget travel tips for Europe.
+Taking buses is moreover a great way to budget travel in Europe.